Operation 1111: Post-fighting

+Elections 2026

+Residents of Loikaw and other places under regime control are being pressured against their will to vote in the upcoming elections organized by the junta.
+While opposition and resistance groups are strongly condemning this election and the Karenni candidates partaking in it and its conduct as a sham election.
+The Election Commission has scheduled elections in Loikaw, Bawlakhe, Demoso,. and Hpruso townships, which are under regime control.
+Mese, Shadaw and Hpasawng townships will not host the elections since they are under the control of Karenni resistance forces.
+Karenni State has a total of seven townships.

+A burst of attacks was reported on Election Day in the city of Loikaw, at some polling stations, amid reports of forced voting under Tatmadaw supervision.
+Fighting was taking place in Demoso and Hpruso townships, which were voting in the second round.

+Opium cultivation

+Opium cultivation is growing in Karenni-administered areas.
+KSIEC has vowed to clamp down on this cultivation.

+Fuel & water crisis

+The Karenni area is suffering from fuel shortages and fuel price increases due to the Iran War.
+The Junta is regulating water, fuel, and electricity consumption.
+This crisis puts pressure on a situation already dire due to the war.

+The water crisis is hitting war refugees hard and the situation is dire.
+The fuel prices are making this water crisis worse.
+Because water has dried up water must be fetched from elsewhere requiring fuel.

 Humanitarian impact

 Since the start of the operation, more than 80% of the state's population has been internally displaced.
 The group Progressive Karenni People reported that the junta had destroyed "46 religious buildings, 22 schools, 14 hospitals and 2,281 homes" in the state since 1 January 2024.
 Ko Banyar reported that more than 500 people have been killed in the shelling.

 In a UN statement released in August 2024, it stated that the level of brutality had increased, including an increase of aerial bombardment, including on children by the Tatmadaw and beheadings of surrendered soldiers in Loikaw by resistance fighters.
-With the UN saying the increase in bombardment of civilian targets by the Tatmadaw is a sign of increased desperation amongst the Junta.
+The UN says the increase in bombardment of civilian targets by the Tatmadaw is a sign of increased desperation amongst the Junta.
 Demoso has become a refugee hub.
-Refugees in Demoso are suffering water shortages and dependent on charity for their water needs.
-With IDPs demanding that the Interim Executive Council do more to help.
+Refugees in Demoso are suffering from water shortages and are dependent on charity for their water needs.
+IDPs are demanding that the Interim Executive Council do more to help.

-In April 2025, it was reported the food situation had begun to get worse in Kayah.
+In April 2025, it was reported that the food situation had begun to get worse in Kayah.

 KSIEC is calling for humanitarian assistance for 40,000 of its citizens as of June 2025.